jettaprime/CSSClassCycler/README.md

 All in all, configuring and running the `ClassCycler` in this manner performs the necessary CSS class-switching changes in a _single generated callback_ that is invoked on every interval of the cycle.

 Lastly, the default start index, interval duration, and timeout duration are `0`, `1000`, and `30000`, respectively.
 You can pass an optional `config` argument to customize these configurations.
+(Also, passing in a key-value pair of `timeoutDuration: null` prevents the timeout and makes the `ClassCycler` run perpetually.)

 ## Whew